-♦ US-based non-profits, for-profits, academic institutions, and individuals are eligible to apply.*
+Non-profits, for-profits, academic institutions, and individuals were eligible to apply.*

 - Falls from heights to lower levels